Katherine Stewart MacPhail

 Katherine Stewart MacPhail OBE (30 October 1887 – 11 September 1974) was a Scottish surgeon.
-During World War I, she served as Chief Medical Officer of two units of the Scottish Women's Hospitals for Foreign Service.
+During World War I, she served as chief medical officer of two units of the Scottish Women's Hospitals for Foreign Service.
 She cared for the wounded in Serbia, France, and the Thessaloniki Front.
 In 1921, during her stay in Serbia, she founded the country's first children's hospital.
 While she is remembered as a national hero in Serbia, she was criticised by some for providing her expertise in Serbia rather than in her own country.
 Her honours include several medals, plaques, and a postage stamp.

 Early years and education

-Katherine Stewart MacPhail was born in Glasgow on 30 October 1887, the third of four daughters of Jesse MacPhail and Dr Donald MacPhail, a doctor.
+Katherine Stewart MacPhail was born in Glasgow on 30 October 1887, the third of four daughters of Jessie MacPhail and Dr Donald MacPhail, a doctor.
 MacPhail was the only daughter in the family who showed an interest in her father's work.
 As a young girl, she entered the father's office and watched him examine the patients or treat wounds; she also went with him to visit patients on remote farms.
 In addition, her decision to dedicate her life to medicine was probably influenced by her uncles who were successful doctors: James led a missionary hospital in India, and Alex was a professor of anatomy at the University of Glasgow.

-MacPhail and her siblings' were initially home-schooled by private teachers.
-Once they were old enough they attended the distant elementary school in Coatbridge, going on to study at Hillhead Academy in Glasgow.
+MacPhail and her siblings were initially home-schooled by private teachers.
+Once they were old enough they attended the distant elementary school in Coatbridge, going on to study at Hillhead High School in Glasgow.
 All four children successfully completed their studies at the academy, and later at the University of Glasgow.

 At that time in Scotland, it was unusual for women to study at all, and especially medicine.
 Of the well-educated women from reputable families, they were expected only to lead the household well and deal with art.
 Probably for this reason, her father was against his daughter's desire to study medicine.
 However, she had already demonstrated decisive determination and persistence, and he could not stand in the way of her decision.
 Her parents understood the importance of education, and on 26 April 1906 she enrolled to study medicine at the University of Glasgow.
 She was an excellent student, and received numerous awards for her studies: prizes in physiology (first class) and second class in practical zoology, anatomy and surgery.
 She graduated on 12 October 1911 with an MB ChB from University of Glasgow Medical School.

 MacPhail began her medical career at the Glasgow Royal Infirmary, and she was also an assistant doctor at her father's clinic.